quicwg/ops-drafts/draft-ietf-quic-applicability.md

 always imply it is immediately processed.
 However, a common flow control implementation technique is to extend credit to the sender, by emitting MAX_DATA and/or MAX_STREAM_DATA frames, as data is consumed.
-Delivery of these frames is affected by uplink latency.
+Delivery of these frames is affected by the latency of the back channel from the receiver to the data sender.
 If credit is not extended in a timely manner, the sending application can be blocked, effectively throttling the downlink.

 Large application messages can produce deadlocking if the recipient does not